DeclanChidlow/vale.rocks/src/posts/team-fortress-stats.ori.md

 ### Scout

+Being a manic movement-mechanic enjoying player, one would think that I'd be a major fan of Scout.
+However, his movement is a tad boring compared to the rocket and sticky jumping of Soldier and Demoman, the flare jumping or jetpack boosting of Pyro, blast jump mirroring of the Quickfix, and other movement mechanics.
+Yes, Scout can double jump (or triple jump with the Atomizer) and do some interesting things with the Force-a-Nature, but the low health makes anything too tricky too risky.
+I like to be rather goofy when playing TF2, but Scout is too punishing for that play style.

 - Playtime: ${ assets/posts/team-fortress-stats/hours.js(tf2/Scout.accum.iPlayTime/value) } (${ assets/posts/team-fortress-stats/stats.js(tf2, "share", "Scout") })
 - Kills: ${ tf2/Scout.accum.iNumberOfKills/value }
 - Kills per Hour: ${ assets/posts/team-fortress-stats/stats.js(tf2, "classKillsPerHour", "Scout") }